A bat’s eye view

 We think that bats avoid light as it increases their chance of being caught by birds such as peregrine falcons, which have been seen hunting them in our too well-lit cities.

-The severity and type of impact of light pollution depends on where the light is falling, the species of bat and the kind of lighting involved.
+The severity and type of impact of light pollution depend on where the light is falling, the species of bat and the kind of lighting involved.
 For example, all bats are vulnerable when they are emerging from their roosting sites, the places where they spend the daytime.

-A light at a bat roost entrance can not only cause disturbance to the extent that the roost is abandoned, but that bats may also become trapped within it as they’re unsure when night is falling and therefore when it is safe enough for them to go out and feed.
+A light at a bat roost entrance can not only cause disturbance to the extent that the roost is abandoned, but that bats may also become trapped within it as they’re unsure when the night is falling and therefore when it is safe enough for them to go out and feed.
 Lighting a roost is an offence under the laws that fully protect all UK bats.

 Away from the roost, the threat of being caught by predators is more of an issue for the slower flying species, such as long-eared bats.

 The amount of illumination produced from a light source is measured in ‘lux’.
 Good main road lighting ranges between 5 – 20 lux.
 Bats will avoid areas where there’s as low an illuminance level as 3.6 lux.
 To put this into context, a clear fully moonlight night is no more than 1 lux!
-However, even fast flying bats like common pipistrelles that opportunistically feed in lit conditions where insects gather have been observed avoiding lit gaps in vegetation in our cities.
+However, even fast-flying bats like common pipistrelles that opportunistically feed in lit conditions where insects gather have been observed avoiding lit gaps in vegetation in our cities.

 Apart from the location and intensity, the colour of the light being used is also important.
 Many night-flying insects are attracted to light, especially those light sources that emit an ultraviolet component or have a high blue content.
 This means that there is a potential double impact on our slower flying bats.
 They’re unable to hunt for food such as moths in the light and at the same time, the insects they’re looking for are attracted away from darker areas where they normally feed, through what is known as a ‘vacuum effect’!

-Even where fast flying bats are seen feeding at lights, it is likely they do this at a risk to themselves.
-They’re in danger of being eaten by predators and in higher competition with other fast flying bats feeding in the area.
+Even where fast-flying bats are seen feeding at lights, it is likely they do this at a risk to themselves.
+They’re in danger of being eaten by predators and in higher competition with other fast-flying bats feeding in the area.

 Starting to understand these impacts, and therefore what we can do to mitigate them, led to the Bat Conservation Trust in partnership with the Institution of Lighting Professionals and Clarkson and Woods ecological consultants publishing ‘Bats and Artificial Lighting in the UK’ in September 2018.